CrossGeeks/FirebasePushNotificationPlugin/docs/AndroidCustomization.md

     public static Color?
 Color { get; set; }

 ```

+If **FirebasePushNotificationManager.IconResource** not set will use default application icon.

+If **FirebasePushNotificationManager.SoundUri** not set will use the default notification ringtone.

 If **NotificationContentTitleKey** not set will look for **title** key value in the notification payload to set the title.
 If no title key present will use the application name as the notification title.